Madani-Bakhet/simple-cli-todo/README.md

 - Delete a task
 - Search a task
 - Save tasks to a file for persistence
+- Add due date feature to tasks

 ## New Features

-- Add due date feature to tasks
+- Add priority level to tasks

 ## Contributors